-- A) Rental Base--The fair market value for an unfurnished rental unit in Anchorage with a particular number of bedrooms as determined by the Department of Housing and Urban Development Fair Market Rent Schedules.
-This value shall be increased in accordance with any adjustments to the Salary Schedule. - B) Facility Condition--The index of facility condition in terms of "Good," "Fair," or "Poor."

-- C) Adjusted Rent--The figure derived from application of the facility condition index to the rental base.
-The adjusted rent figure shall be used for the calculation of the amenities lacking and imposition-onprivacy deductions. - D) Required-to-Live--A deduction of 25 percent of the adjusted rent allowed for protection of property or for the convenience of the State where applicable. - E) Imposition-on-Privacy--A deduction of 10 percent of the adjusted rent allowed for the use of a portion of the facility for State business if applicable. - F) Amenities Lacking--Percentage of the adjusted rent to be deducted due to lack of fire and/or police protection. - G) Geographical Differential--The coefficient used to adjust an Anchorage-based rent to a level appropriate for a specific location outside of Anchorage.
+- A) Rental Base--The fair market value for an unfurnished rental unit in Anchorage with a particular number of bedrooms as determined by the Department of Housing and Urban Development Fair Market Rent Schedules. - B) Facility Condition--The index of facility condition in terms of "Good," "Fair," or "Poor." - C) Adjusted Rent--The figure derived from application of the facility condition index to the rental base.
+The adjusted rent figure shall be used for the calculation of the amenities lacking and imposition-on-privacy deductions. - D) Required-to-Live--A deduction of 25 percent of the adjusted rent allowed for protection of property or for the convenience of the State where applicable. - E) Imposition-on-Privacy--A deduction of 10 percent of the adjusted rent allowed for the use of a portion of the facility for State business if applicable. - F) Amenities Lacking--Percentage of the adjusted rent to be deducted due to lack of fire and/or police protection. - G) Geographical Differential--The coefficient used to adjust an Anchoragebased rent to a level appropriate for a specific location outside of Anchorage.
 See 13.09 for list of coefficients by location. - H) Travel Allowance--Deduction allowed for locations involving unusual transportation costs.